The ARVA Axio was released in 10/2016 and discontinued in 08/2020.

 Summary: The Axio is ARVA's high-end avalanche transceiver that replaces the completely different high-end ARVA ProW.
 Its third antenna has a unique fold-out design that allows it to be much longer the third antennas in other transceivers.
-The Axio supports the marking of multiple burials and can be toggled between digital and analog modes.
+The Axio supports the marking of multiple burials and can be toggled between digital and analog modes (read about multiple burials and transceiver marking on AvyRescue.com).
 The advanced features in the Axio make its user interface less intuitive than its sibling, the ARVA Neo.

 Searching: The Axio has a suggested search strip width of 60 meters.
 In our testing the Axio's reception range was basically identical to the Pieps Micro, Sport, and DSP Pro (i.e., approximately 45 meters).